Special Educational Needs

 How do we assess and review pupils' progress towards outcomes and evaluate the effectiveness of our provision?

 - Vigorous tracking and monitoring of their progress.

 - Pupil progress meetings are held at subject and at a senior level to review pupil progress.

-- The SENDCo produces a report three times a year for Pastoral Governor Committee meetings with regards to progress for children with SEND.
+- The SENDCo produces an annual report for the Pastoral Governor Committee meetings with regards to progress for children with SEND.